byteduck/duckOS/CONTRIBUTING.md

 - New applications are a good way to contribute.
 If you're not sure where to start, try looking at the code for existing apps.
 - New ports are always welcome!
 Just make sure you pay attention to any appropriate licenses, and ensure that it builds from scratch with the `ports.sh` script.

-If you're not sure about something, questions are always welcome in the Discord!
+If you're not sure about something, questions are always welcome!

-## Communication

-duckOS has an [official Discord server](https://discord.gg/VMyxGT4fez).
-If you need help compiling, running, or contributing to duckOS, that's the place to start!